How to self build your dream home and stay optimistic

 There will always be another plot that perfect for you.
 But you might not have the funds to build if you overpay at the start.

-There are estate agents and there are Estate Agents!
+Not all agents are equal.
 What we mean by this is what you typically think of is only a small part of the agents who broker property deals.

 There are also land agents who operate behind the shadows and may only be listed on yell.com or have a basic website.
 They usually take a fee from both sides and so you will end up paying around 1-3%.